In addition to the completed on-line application and $60 non-refundable application fee, please submit the following:

 A. Exemption from English Language Proficiency Requirement

-Completion of intensive English training or English composition courses at a U.S. college does not waive the IELTS/TOEFL requirement.
+Completion of intensive English training or English composition courses at a U.S. college may not waive the IELTS/TOEFL requirement.
 Only students who are citizens of Australia, Antigua and Barbuda, the Bahamas, Barbados, Belize, Bermuda, British Virgin Islands, Canada, Cayman Islands, Dominica, England, Grenada, Guyana, Jamaica, Monteserrat, New Zealand, Northern Ireland, Republic of Ireland, St. Vincent and the Grenadines, Trinidad and Tobago, Turks and Caicos Islands, and Wales are automatically exempt from this requirement.
 Citizens of Botswana, Lesotho, South Africa, and Swaziland are only exempt if English is listed as the first language on the Senior Certificate.

 B. Admission with English Language Deficiency